3D-e-Chem/knime-sstea/README.md

 See example workflow at [examples/ss-TEA-example.zip](examples/ss-TEA-example.zip).

-It can be run by importing it into Knime as an archive.
+It can be run by importing it into KNIME as an archive.

 # Build